GRADE 2/3 LEAGUE RULES

-6. Beginning in 2017, for safety during the games, the league is strongly recommending that girls playing in the position of the two Pitcher’s Helpers and 1st base wear an infielder’s facemask.
-Face masks are provided as team equipment although some girls may choose to supply their own.
+6. The league irequires that players playing in the position of the two Pitcher’s Helpers and 1st base wear an infielder’s facemask.
+The league also encourages all players to wear them.
+Face masks are provided as team equipment although some players may choose to supply their own.

 7. Sneakers or rubber cleats may be worn. with rubber cleats recommended for safety in damp weather.
 Metal cleats are not allowed.

 8. No jewelry can be worn during games, which includes watches, rings, earrings and necklaces.

 9. Players should wear NGSoftball shirts, pants, socks and visors to the game.

 10. No dogs are allowed near the players’ bench, even if on a leash.
 Dogs at the field must be leashed at all times.

 11. No smoking or alcoholic beverages are allowed at the field.